 EDGE OF NIGHT, 4.April.1969

-“Then you are granting me permission, so to speak, to divulge Laurie Karr's location?”
+“Then you are granting permission, so to speak, to divulge Laurie Karr's location to Ron?”

-“I’m not granting you anything, Eric,” Travis reiterates, thinking he needs to call Joe Pollock personally and set a few matters straight, “I am ordering you to make it happen by telling Ron Christopher exactly what he wants to hear.”
+“I’m not granting you anything, Eric,” Travis says thinking more about Joe Pollock whom he needed to call immediately and set the record straight.
+“I am ordering you to make it happen.
+Tell Ron Christopher exactly what he wants to hear.”

 After a delay Hilda comes back on the line, “I’m sorry, Mr. Travis, but Mr. Pollock is in a meeting.
 If you prefer, I could always get Charles to-”

 “I don’t need Charles and don’t care if Pollock is in a meeting or down on his knees making confession.
 Does he know who’s calling?”

 Barrington shuts the door quietly and watches the commotion of Charles, Ben's PR assistant, pacing and an agitated Hilda trying to get Joe Pollock back on the phone.
 Then Charles racing past Barrington and into Ben’s office.

 “What mostly worries me,” Mike is saying to Ron Christopher over lunch, “is what Laurie already knows.”

 “Such as?"
 Ron takes a swing of Scotch over ice.